adarobin/rundeck/README.md

 RUNDECK_PROJECT_STORAGE_TYPE - Options file (default) or db.
 See: http://rundeck.org/docs/administration/setting-up-an-rdb-datasource.html

 GUI_BRAND_HTML - HTML to show as title in app header.
 See: http://rundeck.org/docs/administration/gui-customization.html.
 Useful to show Rundeck environment where multiple Rundeck instances are deployed, e.g. GUI_BRAND_HTML='<span class="title">QA Environment</span>'

-DEBIAN_SYS_MAINT_PASSWORD - No longer used as of Debian Stretch

 NO_LOCAL_MYSQL - false (default).
 Set to true if using an external MySQL container or instance.
 Make sure to set DATABASE_URL and RUNDECK_PASSWORD (used for JDBC connection to MySQL).
 Further details for setting up MYSQL: http://rundeck.org/docs/administration/setting-up-an-rdb-datasource.html